How to introduce pets to children

 Your pet will need to get used to the idea that they’ll sometimes get less attention than they’re used to.
 You can prepare them for this by leaving them alone in their own separate area for longer periods of time.
 It could be for 30 minutes to begin with.

-This doesn’t mean you’re ignoring them, you’re just helping them get used to the idea of being more independent, which will be a useful skill to them when the new baby arrives in the home.
+This doesn’t mean you’re ignoring them; you’re just helping them get used to the idea of being more independent, which will be a useful skill to them when the new baby arrives at home.

 You might want to start making certain parts of the home off limits.
 For example, upstairs can become out of bounds if you live in a house.
 Follow our top tips and best buys for safely child and pet-proofing your home.

-You could start using a baby gate before the baby comes home and your pet will learn where they’re not allowed in.
-This will give you time to be alone in a part of the house with your new baby.
+You could start using a baby gate before the baby comes home and your pet will learn where they’re not allowed.
+This will give you time to be alone in a certain part of the house with your new baby.

 The sofa is another place where you’re likely to spend a lot of time with a new baby.
 Before the new arrival, you might want to start letting your cat or dog know that the sofa is now off limits.